Eastside Flint Crack Dispute Featured on ‘COPS’ Season 31 Ep 07

 Flint Police Officers Vincent Villarreal and Michael Henige response to a domestic dispute call on Flint's Eastside was featured on a new episode of 'COPS,' the long-running reality TV program now in its 31st season.

-Here's the trailer for the episode:
+Here's the Flint segment of the episode:

 Here's a breakdown of the Flint segment: